lenaxia/cortexAgent/custom_components/cortex_agent/README.md

 - The conversation.process service
 - The dedicated Cortex Agent panel in the sidebar
 - Custom Lovelace cards for conversation, tools, and MCP servers

+The agent uses a sophisticated conversation strategy that can handle complex queries, follow-up questions, and context-aware responses.
+It leverages the memory capabilities to remember past interactions and provide more personalized assistance.

 ### Lovelace Cards